HackYourFuture/Assignments/1-JavaScript/Week4/README.md

 #### Running the Unit Tests

 This time we have provided the unit tests in a separate file called `ex4-observable.test.js`.
-You should not modify this file, nor do you need to fully understand how it works at this stage.
+You should not modify this file, nor is it necessary to fully understand how it works at this stage.
 However, we will try to give an explanation here all the same.

 The first two unit tests in the file will pass already on the unmodified exercise (lucky you!).